wilberforce001/odin-recipes/README.md

 # odin-recipes
-The current project I am working on involves building a basic Recipe website that will showcase my abilities and knowldge gained in website building using Hypext Markup Language (html).
+The current project I am working on involves building a basic Recipe website that will showcase my abilities and knowledge gained in website building using Hypext Markup Language (html).